Cloud-Native Endpoint Deployment with Microsoft Intune

 You plan to migrate to Intune?
 Then do this Cloud Native!
-Use the chance and get rid of you on-premises environment, maintenance of the infrastructure and move this responsibility to Microsoft.
+Use the chance and get rid of your on-premises environment, maintenance of the infrastructure and move this responsibility to Microsoft.
 In this blog I want to explain what cloud native is and what Intune provides you to make your journey to a success.
+If you want to validate the provisioning part first, start with a Windows Autopilot test lab.

 What is cloud native endpoint management?

-In a cloud native setup, the management operations, policies, scripts, and configurations are delivered over the internet, allowing IT administrators to manage and secure corporate resources remotely independed from the company network.
+In a cloud native setup, the management operations, policies, scripts, and configurations are delivered over the internet, allowing IT administrators to manage and secure corporate resources remotely, independent of the company network.
 This approach supports a wide range of devices across different operating systems and geographic locations, enabling more flexible, agile, and comprehensive endpoint management.

 Key benefits of cloud native endpoint management include: